Amalreji111/ai-ui-new/src/app-front/betty-greeter/betty-greeter.md

 ### example usage:
 `` isSimliEnabled=true ``

+## outerBackground
+The colour code for the outer background.
+The default value is 3832A0.
+### example usage:
+`` outerBackground=3832A0 ``
+Only works when passing the colour code in hex format.

 # / Params
 ## access points
 Pass the access points into the url in the following format to replace the character.